apobbati/hpstr-jekyll-theme/_posts/2013-02-02-another-post.md

 ---
 layout: post
 title: Another Post
-description: "This is a sample post saying hello."
+description: "This is another post saying hello."
 modified: 2013-02-02
 tags: [sample]
 comments: true
 share: true
 ---

-Some more test

-Some more text

-Some more text

-Some more text
+There's some been technial difficulties with getting Jekyll working, but it looks I grasp the workflow of creating new posts.

+Awesome!